-Because of the presence of tramadol, the use of Acetaminophen and Tramadol Hydrochloride Tablets is not recommended in patients with severe renal insufficiency (creatinine clearance < 10 ml/min).
-In cases of moderate renal insufficiency (creatinine clearance between 10 and 30 ml/min), the dosing should be increased to 12-hourly intervals.
+Because of the presence of tramadol, the use of Tramadol Hydrochloride and Acetaminophen tablet is not recommended in patients with severe renal impairment (creatinine clearance < 10 ml/min).
+In cases of moderate renal impairment (creatinine clearance between 10 and 30 ml/min), the dosing should be increased to 12-hourly intervals.
 As tramadol is removed only very slowly by haemodialysis or by haemofiltration, post dialysis administration to maintain analgesia is not usually required.

-Hepatic insufficiency
+Hepatic Insufficiency

-In patients with severe hepatic impairment Acetaminophen and Tramadol Hydrochloride Tablets should not be used.
+In patients with severe hepatic impairment Tramadol Hydrochloride and Acetaminophen tablets should not be used.
 In moderate cases prolongation of the dosage interval should be carefully considered.

-Method of administration
+Method of administration:

-Oral use
+Oral use.